As an exercise in my Chez Scheme learning journey, I have implemented a dataframe record type and procedures to work with the dataframe record type.

 I have previously written about how to read and write JSON files in R and Racket.
 In re-reading that old post, I’m struck by how it shows me tinkering without understanding.

 I was reading a blog post that mentioned that Julia has “[w]eak conventions about namespace pollution” and it got me thinking about how I manage namespace pollution in R and Chez Scheme.

 I’ve been an enthusiastic Mac user for about 12 years, but hardware problems with a recent MacBook Pro and friction surrounding the Catalina upgrade pushed me to evaluate other Unix-like systems.
-I pulled out an old ASUS laptop that originally had Windows 7(?) installed, but was most recently running CloudReady.
-I first tried installing FreeBSD because it seemed like an intriguing alternative, but the installation failed on the old hardware.

 My little statistics library, chez-stats, is now available for installation through Raven, a package manager for Chez Scheme.
 Raven aims to provide an easy-to-use tool for local package management.